offen/offen/docs/running-offen/tutorials/configuring-deploying-offen-heroku.md

 - Inviting a new user to an account
 - Resetting your password in case you forgot it

-To enable this, you need supply SMTP credentials to Offen, namely __Host, User, Password and Port__ to form in the setup form.
-If you do not know which values to use, you can start by using your personal mail account or create a new mailbox using your default email provider.
+To enable this, you need supply SMTP credentials to Offen, namely __Host, User, Password and Port__ to the setup form.
+If you do not know which values to use right now, you can start by using your personal mail account or create a new mailbox using your default email provider.

-If you need to look these up and don't want to do it right away, you can always add these at a later time. __Remember though that you cannot reset account passwords until this is configured__.
+If you need to look these up, and don't want to do it right away, you can always add these at a later time. __Remember though that you cannot reset account passwords or invite users until email is configured__.

 ---